Can Cannabis Improve Brain Health in Seniors?

 We know that cannabis can help seniors sleep and can also relieve pain, so perhaps the cognitive and neurological benefits could be due to improvements in sleep or relief from chronic pain.

 But the benefits could also be caused by “direct neuroprotective effect of the whole cannabis plant or of its specific components.”
-For example, THC has potential therapeutic qualities that may slow or halt the progression of Alzheimer’s disease, and CBD has “long been known for its neuroprotective, anti-inflammatory and antioxidant properties.”
-In addition to THC and CBD, cannabis has more than 500 other distinct chemical compounds that may exert “a synergistic effect on the brain.”
+For example, THC has potential therapeutic qualities that may slow or halt mild memory loss due to aging.
+In addition to THC, cannabis has more than 500 other distinct chemical compounds that may exert “a synergistic effect on the brain.”

 To further complicate the issue, human endocannabinoid signaling undergoes “marked changes in the aging brain,” which means that exogenous cannabinoids will interact with the brain differently depending on age.